Cars, Weapons, Power, or Factories: New Haas Case Focuses on a Cleantech Startup’s Big Choice

 The case is the latest in the new Berkeley-Haas Case Series, written by Haas faculty to promote the school’s teaching mission.
 Abbreviated versions of some cases also appear in the Financial Times.

-The case begins as Alphabet Energy founder and CEO Matt Scullin, who earned his doctorate in materials science and physics at UC Berkeley, ponders the next step for his prototype of a thermoelectric device that can turn wasted heat into electricity on the cheap.
+The case begins as Alphabet Energy founder and CEO Matt Scullin, who earned his doctorate in materials science and physics at Berkeley, ponders the next step for his prototype of a thermoelectric device that can turn wasted heat into electricity on the cheap.
 The market is potentially huge: 60 percent of the energy generated in the U.S. is wasted as unutilized heat.
 Harvesting even a small fraction of it means lower costs and big efficiency gains.

 Scullin had licensed a solid-state, silicon-based device developed by Lawrence Berkeley National Laboratory that can be produced at about one-tenth the cost of current thermoelectric devices, making widespread adoption attractive for the first time.
 His research had shown that customers would demand a quick payback to take the plunge.